 Meklēt informāciju pēc reģiona

-You will be considered a victim of crime if you have suffered damage, e.g. you have been injured or your property has been damaged or stolen, etc., as a result of an incident that constitutes a crime according to national law.
-As a victim of crime, the law grants you certain individual rights before, during and after court proceedings (trial).
-You can also benefit from various forms of assistance and claim compensation for the damages caused by the crime.
+You will be considered a victim of crime if you have suffered damage, e.g. you have been injured or your property has been stolen, etc., as a result of an incident, which constitutes a crime according to national law.
+As a victim of crime, the law confers certain individual rights to you, before, during and after court proceedings (trial).

 The following factsheets will take you through the different steps of the procedure, describing your rights during the investigation of the crime, during the trial or after the first trial.
 Also, read more about the help and support you can get.